 Which of these three scenarios sounds most like you?
 1. You’ve been planning it for weeks, secured the hotel rooms, made restaurant reservations, had the car’s oil changed and have a tank full of gas — and you’ve mapped out rest stops along the way.
 2. You’ve been rushing all morning trying to get things together, eventually throwing snacks and clothes haphazardly into your bags at the last minute.
+3. If #1 sounds familiar, you are likely the eldest child.
 How Birth Order Affects Your Personality.
 WHEN I TELL PEOPLE I study whether birth order affects personality, I usually get blank looks.

 It sounds like studying whether the sky is blue.
 Isn’t it common sense?
 Popular books invoke birth order for self-discovery, relationship tips, business advice and parenting guidance in titles such as The Birth Order Book: Why You Are the Way You Are (Revell, 2009).
 Newspapers and morning news shows debate the importance of the latest findings (“Latter-born children engage in more risky behavior; what should parents do?”)